How to become a successful tutor

-As we mentioned above, starting out with a tutoring company is a great way to get your private tutoring business off the ground and begin making money for tutoring students.
-Once you’ve found your groove and feel comfortable branching out on your own, you’ll want to make sure you’re not under- or over-selling yourself and give clients convenient payment options.
+Starting with a tutoring company is a great way to get experience and begin making money working with students.
+However, once you’ve found your groove and feel comfortable tutoring, you may want to branch out on your own.
+When you do, make sure you’re not under- or over-selling yourself.

 As a private tutor, it’s up to you to set your own hourly rate, and the range is wide.
 The standard rate for a private tutor varies between $25 and $85 per hour depending on your qualifications and experience, as well as the age and grade level of the student you’re working with.
 Tutoring for elementary school kids should be in the $25 to $40 per hour range.
 High school and college students should be in the $40 to $85 range.
 If your qualifications put you in the expert-level category of tutors (for example, if you hold one or more degrees in the subject or are a certified tutor with plenty of experience), don’t be afraid to charge what you’re worth.
-You can check sites like the NTA and Care.com to find out what rates tutors are charging rates in your area.
+You can check sites like the NTA and Care.com to find out what rates tutors are charging in your area.
 A successful, effective tutor is worth every dollar.

 When it comes time to collect payment, keep in mind that many parents like convenient options.
-Some people prefer to deal in cash, but nowadays, online or app payments are used for many services.
-PayPal, Venmo, Square Cash, and Apple Pay are all great ways to collect payment and maintain records with clients, and many of these apps will send an invoice automatically, but for cash clients, an invoice adds a professional touch.
+Some people prefer to deal in cash, but nowadays, online and app-based payments allow people to pay using a debit or credit card.
+PayPal, Venmo, Square Cash and Apple Pay are all great ways to collect payment and maintain records with clients, and many of these apps will send an invoice automatically, too.

 Ask for reviews from past students, and post them on your professional pages and website.
 Connect with other local tutors through the NTA and create a network on professional colleagues in your area.
 Show potential clients that you’re a knowledgeable and successful tutor, and soon enough, you’ll have more students than you’ll know what to do with.